Jess-5bit/retrorewind/retrorewind/files/README.md

 Retro Rewind is an arcade-inspired website where users can play retro-style games directly in their browser.
 The site is responsive on both desktop and mobile devices.
 The website has been tested on Computer, Ipad, Iphone and Laptop and works smoothly.
 Featuring a neon aesthetic and a nostalgic vibe, this project brings classic gaming to the modern web.

 FEATURES
-Responsive Design - Works across desktop and mobile Game Library - Includes a wide selection of open-source games Fast Loading - Self-hosted and pre loaded fonts for better performance.
+Responsive Design - Works across desktop and mobile.
+If you're on mobile turn your device portrait and landscape to see the design dynamically change!
+Game Library - Includes a wide selection of open-source games Fast Loading - Self-hosted and pre loaded fonts for better performance.
 All images are in webp to load faster Animations - Animations and effects